jhaskinsjr/nebula/README.txt

 TESTS

 The simulator is capable of loading full, statically-linked ELF binaries, and also capable of loading ELF-formatted object files.
-This allows TESTS of individual instructions to be tested.
+This allows individual instructions to be tested.
 Consider, for instance, the test of the ADDI instruction:

     # tests/src/addi.s